Dele Alli injury: Tottenham star ruled out until March with hamstring problem | Goal.com

 The England international scored the equaliser at Craven Cottage before being forced off in the 86th minute.

-Scans have since confirmed he has suffered a hamstring strain and will not resume training until early March, joining captain Harry Kane on their lengthening injury list.
+Scans have since confirmed he has suffered a hamstring strain and will not resume training for at least six weeks.

+A Tottenham statement read: "Following scans and clinical assessment, we can confirm that Dele Alli has suffered a hamstring strain, sustained during Sunday's match.

+"Dele will now undergo a period of rehabilitation with our medical staff, with the expectation of returning to training in early March."

 More to follow.